10 Coping Strategies for Mental Health During Recovery

-Recovery takes tools, and coping strategies are the perfect tool for helping you get over the hurdles of anxiety, stress, and grief (All emotions that don’t disappear because you’ve started treatment).
+Recovery takes tools, and coping strategies are the perfect tool for helping you get over the hurdles of anxiety, stress, and grief (all emotions that don’t disappear because you’ve started treatment).

 Ready to learn more about some coping strategies that can help you regulate your emotions on your road to recovery?
 Here are our top ten low-cost and practical picks!